Chart Color Schemes

 South Morang - South is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In South Morang - South, as per the latest Census, 78.6% of dwellings were houses while 21.4% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Melbourne metropolitan area's figures of 87.2% houses and 12.8% other dwellings.
-Home ownership in South Morang - South stood at 27.5%, with mortgaged properties making up 49.5% and rented dwellings accounting for 23.0%.
-The median monthly mortgage repayment in the area was $1,787, lower than Melbourne metro's average of $1,900.
-Median weekly rent stood at $380 compared to Melbourne metro's $371.
-Nationally, South Morang - South's median monthly mortgage repayments were below the Australian average of $1,863, while median weekly rents exceeded the national figure of $375.
+In South Morang - South, as per the latest Census, 78.6% of dwellings were houses, with the remaining 21.4% being semi-detached, apartments, or other types.
+This compares to Melbourne metro's 87.2% houses and 12.8% other dwellings.
+Home ownership in South Morang - South was 27.5%, similar to Melbourne metro's figure.
+The area had a median monthly mortgage repayment of $1,787, lower than Melbourne metro's $1,900, but close to the national average of $1,863.
+Median weekly rent in South Morang - South was $380, higher than Melbourne metro's $371 and the national figure of $375.

 Frequently Asked Questions - Housing